 Scaling in to trades is the process of adding more shares to an existing position to achieve higher profits, presumably after seeing a confirmation signal after your original starter position was taken.

 Trading is Simple — Just Add Size to Your Winning Trades!

-Being a natural skeptic and contrarian, I’ve looked at scaling into trades a few times very closely with my own trading systems.
+I’ve looked at scaling into trades a few times very closely with my own trading systems.

 My conclusion: scaling into positions is too hard and most traders should not do it and focus on other easier areas to improve.
 (I do have some caveats at the end of this post.)